 To qualify for bridge financing in 2023, borrowers must meet certain requirements:

-- This purchase and sale agreement ensures that the “offer” to purchase the property has been accepted by the vendor/seller
+Accepted Purchase Agreement: You need to provide a purchase and sale agreement for the new property.
+This agreement confirms that your offer to purchase the property has been accepted by the seller.

 Firm Sale Agreement for Existing Property: You must have a firm sale agreement for your existing property.
 A firm agreement means that the sale is not conditional on financing, inspection, or other clauses.